devToluwa/Ansible-Playbooks-For-Server-Configuration/README.md

 ## What This Does

-Manual server configuration does not scale.
-When you have multiple servers to configure, doing it by hand means inconsistency, missed steps, and wasted time.
-This project automates the full configuration of two web servers and one database server using Ansible, so the same setup runs reliably across every host every time.
+Manually configuring servers does not scale.
+It becomes increasingly difficult to do when you have several servers to configure.
+If you configure the servers manually, there is the problem of inconsistency, oversight, and wasting time.
+In this project, I will automate the configuration of two web servers and one database server using Ansible.

 ## What Gets Created